mateusgamba/sidebar-grid/README.md

 }
 ```

-For load the items on grid is used the follow code:
+For loading the items on grid I used the follow code:

 ```javascript
 loadGrid() {